GeoDaCenter/opioid-policy-scan/Policy_Scan/data_final/metadata/Race_Ethnicity_2018.md

 Variables were obtained from the 2014 - 2018 American Community Survey (ACS), table B02001, B03002, at State, County, Tract and ZIP Code Tabulation Area level.
 Raw data and more details can be found at https://data.census.gov.

 ### Description of Data Source Tables:
-B02001 : RACE table provides breakdown by RACE of the total population. <br>
+B02001 : Provides breakdown by Race of the total population. <br>
-B03002 : HISPANIC OR LATINO ORIGIN BY RACE table provides ethnicity breakdown of the total population.
+B03002 : Hispanic or Latino origin by race table, provides ethnicity breakdown of the total population.

 ### Description of Data Processing:
-The following variables were included from B02001:
+The following variables were included from **B02001**:
-  1. Estimate; RACE – Total Population
+  1. Estimate; Race – Total Population
-  2. Estimate; RACE – White alone
+  2. Estimate; Race – White alone
-  3. Estimate; RACE – Black or African American alone
+  3. Estimate; Race – Black or African American alone
-  4. Estimate; RACE – American Indian and Alaska Native alone
+  4. Estimate; Race – American Indian and Alaska Native alone
-  5. Estimate; RACE – Asian alone
+  5. Estimate; Race – Asian alone
-  6. Estimate; RACE – Native Hawaiian and Other Pacific Islander alone
+  6. Estimate; Race – Native Hawaiian and Other Pacific Islander alone

-The following variables were included from B03002:
+The following variables were included from **B03002**:
   1. Estimate; Hispanic or Latino – Total

 Percentage for each racial/ethnic group was calculated as: *estimate for the group / total population*, e.g. <br>